HumbertoBeng/Active-Directory-Project/README.md

 ![image](https://github.com/user-attachments/assets/c5b0deed-d78b-4090-87bf-2be7eeda393e)
 Image 46

-Now we are going to create a "Organization" within our Active Directory, to do that we need to right click our Domain and go to "New" and then select "Organizational Unit".
+Now we are going to create an "Organization" within our Active Directory, to do that we need to right click our Domain and go to "New" and then select "Organizational Unit".
 Refer to image 47

 ![image](https://github.com/user-attachments/assets/d0a4f8fe-51c0-43db-abb0-ec9aef03e069)
 Image 47

 We are going to name it "IT" then click on "OK".
 The new organization will appear at the bottom of the list displayed from our Domain.
 Within this Organization we need to right click, select "New" and then "User".
-This new user is going to be called Karin Thornfield, her username is going to be KThorn and then click Next.
+This new user is going to be called *Karin Thornfield*, her username is going to be *KThorn* and then click Next.
 As for the password we are going to type a super secure one.
 Finally click "Finish".
 Once the new user is created is going to appear in the IT organization.
 Refer to image 48.

 ![image](https://github.com/user-attachments/assets/518b72cd-3a89-4625-bb07-f06751d6a201)
 Image 48

 Next we are going to create another "Organization" called HR and then create another user.

-3.2.- Configuring the Target Machine to join our Domain
+#### 3.2.- Configuring the Target Machine to join our Domain

 To start configuring our Target Machine, we need to go to the search bar en search for "PC" and right click it and select "Properties".
 Inside the settings window, we can scroll down until we see an option called "Advanced System Settings".
 Then select the "Computer Name" tab and click "Change" and make sure to select "Domain".
 In the "Domain" section we are going to type the name of our Domain, the same we created earlier.
 Refer to image 49